-Cash flow from operating activities amounted to EUR 5.0m at the end of the year (prior year: EUR 95.8m).
-Cash flow from investing activities came to EUR -48.4m (prior year: EUR -39.9m).
-Cash flow from financing activities amounted to EUR 35.2m (prior year: EUR -61.7m).
-This led to a net change in cash and cash equivalents of EUR -8.2m (prior year: EUR -5.8m).
+Cash flow from operating activities amounted to EUR 98.4m at the end of the year (prior year: EUR 5m).
+Cash flow from investing activities came to EUR -34.7m (prior year: EUR -48.4m).
+Cash flow from financing activities amounted to EUR -20-3m (prior year: EUR 35.2m).
+This led to a net change in cash and cash equivalents of EUR 43.4m (prior year: EUR -8.2m).

-The refinancing of the SMP Group and thus also of SMP Deutschland GmbH changed significantly due to the bonds issued in 2014, 2015, 2016 and 2017 by the Dutch holding company Samvardhana Motherson Automotive Systems Group BV (SMRP BV).
-Land charges and collateral assignment of fixed and current assets were granted as collateral for the bonds issued by SMRP BV.
+As a result of the bonds issued in previous years by the Dutch holding company Samvardhana Motherson Automotive Systems Group BV (SMRP BV), the refinancing of the SMP Group and thus also of SMP Deutschland GmbH has changed significantly.
+Land charges and assignments of fixed and current assets were granted as collateral for the bond.

-As of the balance sheet date, there is only one external financial liability of EUR 2,030k (prior year: EUR 3,106k) from a hire-purchase contract with Deutsche Leasing for movable property in a production hall at the Bötzingen location.
+As of the balance sheet date, there is only one external financial liability of EUR 894k (prior year: EUR 2,030k) from a hire-purchase contract with Deutsche Leasing for movable property in a production hall at the Bötzingen location.